SenkiAlphonse/Vulpes-velox/README.md

 GOOGLE_CLIENT_SECRET=bLIhdXZ2INK1cG9ieO58W9ku

 ### Technologies, traits of project
-- Oauth2, users table has to contain current google email to have access.
+- Oauth2, have to add google email to users table to have authorize or to make admin.
 - Responsive css for mobile.
-- Validation and alerts for /storage/add
+- Validation and alerts for /storage/add and /order
-Empty fields
+  - Empty fields
-Products with same name
+  - Products with same name
-Other than 8 digit product numbers
+  - Other than 8 digit product numbers
-0 or less quantities
+  - 0 or less quantities
-Assigning to products that don't exist
+  - Assigning to products that don't exist etc
-Aren't allowed
+  - Aren't allowed, handled on backend and frontend as well.
 -
 -